 Find out how to apply to become a specialist leader of education (SLE), what's involved, and how to work with existing teaching schools.

-If you are an experienced middle or senior leader who is interested in supporting leaders in other schools, you may wish to apply to be a specialist leader of education (SLE).
+If you’re an experienced middle or senior leader who’s interested in supporting middle and senior leaders in other schools, you may wish to apply to become a specialist leader of education (SLE).

-- contact your preferred teaching school directly to check whether they are recruiting SLEs – contact details can be found using the school to school support directory
+- contact your preferred teaching school directly to check whether they’re recruiting SLEs – contact details can be found using the school to school support directory

-- get a supporting reference from your headteacher
+- get a supporting reference from your current headteacher

 Please see the application form for reference only.and the standard version of the